OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

         process_run.find_process_by_schedule_frequency(frequency="hourly")

-This will return a list of process ids with the given frequency.
+This will return a list of process objects with the given frequency.

 Finding Process Filters
 ***********************